Expat Advice for Bangkok

 Unlike in western countries, in Thailand the delivery cost next to nothing.

-Taxis in Bangkok are everywhere and super cheap, if you get the meter.
+Taxis in Bangkok are everywhere and super cheap, if they put the meter.

 The meter isn't an option like some driver want you to believe.
 It's mandatory.